The House in a Lab at the Forefront of Energy Efficiency

 He explains: “Understanding how things fit together as a whole house is really important - if you test something like a boiler, for example, you see how it interacts with all sorts of other things like the fabric, the radiator, the controls."

-In one early experiment the house underwent a typical retrofit; with measures including double glazing, wall, loft and floor insulation.
+In one early experiment, the house underwent a typical retrofit; with measures including double glazing, wall, loft and floor insulation.
 The aim was to demonstrate the potential for big reductions in heating by using off-the-shelf products.
 “We reduced the heating energy by more than 60%” Professor Swan says.

 Such retrofit measures can cost £15,000 to £16,000, the Salford University team point out.
 But big investments and retrofits aren’t always needed, and much of the research carried out in the lab has focused on how much can be saved through behavioural change.